tourism

 Walking the street of Yame Fukushima.

-Ito Gonjiro shoten, a lantern shop established in 1836.
+Ito Gonjiro shoten, a lantern shop established in 1836 (optional add-on)

-This is the Yame Walking Tour designed with heat in mind.
-Through a 1km route, the course still takes guests to all the major spots of the tour.
-Descriptions will be given mainly in the shade and indoors.
-Yame Fukushima is an area filled with tradition and home to many craftspeople who still make their livelihoods here.
-This course offers a unique introduction to the living history of Yame through a handpicked itinerary that takes you through streets filled with traditional architecture, inside hard-to-access Buddhist altar and paper lantern-making artisans workshops, and more.
-Looking for a bit to eat or souvenirs to take back home?
-Ask our guide for personalized recommendations
+Yame Fukushima is an area filled with tradition and is home to many craftspeople who still make their livelihoods here.
+This course offers a unique introduction to the living history of Yame through a handpicked itinerary that takes you through streets filled with traditional architecture, inside a hard-to-access Buddhist altar artisan workshop, and more.
+Looking for a bite to eat or souvenirs to take back home?
+Ask our guide for personalized recommendations!

-• Enjoy Yame tea and matcha sweets at Yabeya Konomi Honke, the oldest tea shop in Yame
+• Enjoy Yame tea and sweets at Yabeya Konomi Honke, the oldest tea shop in Yame

-• Explore historical sites such as the Fukushima Castle Ruins and Hachimangu Shrine
+• Explore historical sites such as the Hachimangu Shrine

 • Learn about the historical roots of Yame